joakimk/testbot/README.markdown

 greatly improve startup speed.
 This is probably not practical if you want to run uncommited code, but great for CI servers.

+I'm using a ubuntu based PXE (network-boot) server to run some of our testbots without having to install anything on the computers.
+Adding a new computer is as simple as setting it to boot from network.
+You can find the base PXE server setup at: http://gist.github.com/622495.

 TODO
 ====
  - Make it simpler to use